1965 24 Hours of Le Mans: Entries

 In the GT classes Ferrari were now the underdog after being beaten by the Shelby Cobras the previous year, and the races since.
 Five of the six Shelbys that had been made were at Le Mans, prepared by Alan Mann Racing: two for Shelby American, and one each for Ford France, Scuderia Filipinetti and AC Cars themselves.
 For his part, after his fit of pique, Ferrari homologated his new road-car the 275 GTB.
 The racing version had the 3.3-litre V12 engine extended to 300 bhp and lightened with magnesium castings.
 After protests from Carroll Shelby were upheld for being significantly lighter than the production car – 1100 kg - ballast had to be added.
 Cars were being prepared for Ecurie Francorchamps and Scuderia Sant Ambroeus.

 In the smaller GT classes were the 2-litre Porsche 904s with the homologated 4-cylinder engine.
 Autodelta, Alfa Romeo's racing division, brought the Giulia TZ2 rebodied by Zagato.
-Its 1.6-litre engine was tuned to 170 bhp it could 245 kp/h (150 mph).
+With its 1.6-litre engine tuned to 170 bhp it could 245 kp/h (152 mph).
 Finally there was the newly homologated Triumph Spitfire.
 The factory brought four cars to the race.